Ndoubledot/fits-data-reduction/README.md

 the raw data for the example has been provided by Devanand Ullas, which is taken using Devastal optical Telescope

 Thank you so much devanand for the data

+if you use this code then please mention me